workingDog/StixConvert/README.md

 ### Another tool
 [StixToNeoDB](https://github.com/workingDog/StixToNeoDB) in this repository, loads Stix objects into a [Neo4j](https://neo4j.com/) graph database which can then be exported into graphML, Cypher statements, CSV and binary formats using [export tools](https://github.com/jexp/neo4j-shell-tools).
+These tools export the full set of Stix objects attributes.

 ### Stix to GraphML and GEXF mapping